rschristopher/rschristopher.github.io/src/criticisms/deflation.md

  to debt-backed money --
  punishing debt and rewarding
  saving.
+And yes, deflationary spirals
+ are indeed a threat to debt-backed money -- but not to Bitcoin.
 Bitcoin is effectively
  non-compatible
- with debt-backed money
+ with debt-backed money.
- maintained by fiat.